paulocfjunior/themelet-docs/README.md

 > _Probably you should run this as root._

 #### Creating themelets
-As the prerequisites were supplied, you should be able to use the generator:
+As the prerequisites were supplied, you should be able to use the generator.
+You can run this in any folder on your pc, it shouldn't be created inside your theme or your bundle:
 ```
 yo liferay-theme:themelet
 ```
 It will ask you for some information about the themelet before creating it, like the name, identifier, and which version of the Liferay Portal you intend to use.
 Also, it's possible to create one to be compatible with all versions of Liferay.
-> If you set it to be compatible with a specific version of Liferay Portal, it won't even appear in the searches performed by themes in other versions, it's necessary to avoid an unexpected behavior.
+> If you set it to be compatible with a specific version of Liferay Portal, it won't even appear in the searches performed by themes in other versions, it is to avoid an unexpected behavior.

 #### Installing themelets locally for testing
 Before you publish your themelet you should want to test it on your development environment.
 To do this you should install your themelet on your local repository globally, so navigate to the **_themelet_** folder and run the command:
 ```
-npm install -g .
+/path/to/your/themelet$ npm install -g .
 ```
 After that you should be able to extend your theme with your themelet, to do this you should go to the **_theme_** folder and run the command:
 ```
-gulp extend
+/path/to/your/theme$ gulp extend
 ```
 And then it will show you a prompt, choose **Themelet**:
 ```